- Data Portals

 You can compile models and programs.
 The number of simultaneously executing compilation process threads may not exceed eight (8).
 Typically this is controlled by an argument following the “-j” option for your GNU make command.

-All tasks that are run on login nodes are run “at risk.”
-If any task consumes excessive resources (determined at the discretion of the CISL consultants or Yellowstone system administrators), a system administrator will kill the process or processes and you will be notified.
+All tasks that you run on login nodes are run “at risk.”
+If any task or multiple concurrent tasks being run by an individual user consumes excessive resources, the task or tasks will be killed and you will be notified.

 Select the most appropriate queue for each job and provide accurate wall-clock times in your job script.
 This will help us fit your job into the earliest possible run opportunity.

 Check for backfill windows; you may be able to adjust your wall-clock estimate and have your job fit an available window.

 Note the system's usable memory and configure your job script to maximize performance.

 To submit a simple MPI batch job, follow the instructions below.

-To submit an interactive job, see Running interactive applications.
+To start an interactive job on Geyser or Caldera, see Running interactive applications.

 See Platform LSF examples for additional sample scripts.